lucasbekker/lucasbekker.github.io/_sections/Python.md

     # Update conda
     conda update conda
+    conda update --all

 The following steps will change the default channel to the Intel distribution for Python channel.
-These steps can be skipped.
+These steps should be skipped for maximum compatibility.

     conda config --add channels intel
     conda update --all

 ##### Installation of Nutils